Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Ethics Statement

 \section{Ethics Statement}

 Analyzing and modeling susceptibility to misinformation can potentially raise several ethical concerns, particularly when applied at an individual level.
-Due to its dual nature, our model can not only be used to identify users with a high risk of believing in false claims and taking preventative measures to reduce harm, but it also holds the potential for misuse by malicious actors, leading to privacy violations, stigmatization, and targeted attacks.
+Due to its dual nature, our modeling can not only be used to identify users with a high risk of believing in misinformation and taking preventative measures to reduce harm, but it also holds the potential for misuse by malicious actors, leading to privacy violations, stigmatization, and targeted attacks.
 To minimize the risk, we refrained from using any personally identifiable information (PII) data in our work.
-Nevertheless, it is of paramount importance to consider the ethical implications associated with the deployment of computational models like ours, enhance regulatory oversight, and ensure responsible and transparent utilization.
+Nevertheless, it remains important to carefully consider the ethical implications associated with the deployment of computational models like ours, enhance regulatory oversight, and ensure responsible and transparent utilization.

-We acknowledge the need for ongoing ethical scrutiny \vthree{and are committed to the responsible release of our model, and this includes requiring users to sign a Data Use Agreement that explicitly prohibits any malicious or harmful use of our model.
-Within this agreement, researchers and practitioners will also be required to acknowledge the limitations (\secref{limitation}), that our model may not fully or accurately represent an individual's real susceptibility level.}
+We acknowledge the need for ongoing ethical scrutiny and are committed to the responsible release of our trained model, and this includes requiring users to sign a Data Use Agreement that explicitly prohibits any malicious or harmful use of our model.
+Within this agreement, researchers and practitioners will also be required to acknowledge the limitations (\secref{limitation}), that our modeling may not fully or accurately represent an individual's real susceptibility level.